The National Wallace Monument @ Stirling, Scotland (Credits: John Carroll)

 @ Aerospace Centre of Excellence - University of Strathclyde

-@ Chair for Artificial Intelligence Methodologies (AIM) - RWTH Aachen University
+@ Chair for Artificial Intelligence Methodologies - RWTH Aachen University

 @ IRIDIA Artificial Intelligence Lab - Université Libre de Bruxelles (ULB)